-- you go into hospital, or a care home or into prison - your Welfare Supplementary Payment will stop after 28 days but start again when you come out.
+- you go into hospital, or a care home or into prison - your WSP will stop after 28 days but start again when you come out.

-The same change of circumstances rules that apply to the benefit apply to the Welfare Supplementary Payment.
+The same change of circumstances rules that apply to the benefit apply to the WSP.
 For example, you need to tell the DfC if you’re getting the severe disability premium and someone starts getting Carer’s Allowance for looking after you.

-If you notify the DfC benefits office of a change of circumstances, you don’t need to notify the Welfare Payments Supplementary Team separately.
+If you notify the DfC benefits office of a change of circumstances, you don’t need to notify the WSP Team separately.
 Keep a note of when you reported the change to the benefits office.